Last updated May 2026

 Rossi got serious in 2023.
 The R95 is the first lever gun they have made that actually competes on quality, and the Trapper variant with the 16.5-inch barrel is the one to buy.
 It is a real lever gun at a price that makes Marlin and Henry look expensive, and the build quality is genuinely surprising.

-The trigger is not as crisp as a 336, but it is a long way from the Brazilian rough-and-ready stuff Rossi used to ship.
+The trigger isn’t as crisp as a 336, but it is a long way from the Brazilian rough-and-ready stuff Rossi used to ship.
 Mine groups about 2 inches at 100 yards with cheap 150-grain Federal, which is plenty for a brush gun.
 The 16.5-inch barrel and the large-loop lever make it carry like nothing else in this list.
 You can swing it through brush, stuff it behind the truck seat, and not feel bad if it gets dinged.

 Best For: First-time lever-gun buyers, beat-up truck guns, and anybody who wants to spend the savings on glass.